top of page

 Story

-In 1822, the Raffles Town Plan was drawn up and Kampong Glam was designated for the Muslim immigrants and traders from the Malay Peninsula, Java, Sumatra, Sulawesi, the Riau archipelago and more.
+In 1822, the Raffles Town Plan was introduced, designating Kampong Glam as the settlement for Muslim immigrants and traders arriving from the Malay Peninsula, Java, Sumatra, Sulawesi, the Riau Islands, and other parts of the Nusantara region.

 Award Winning Restaurant